correlllab/EROM/za_Notes/LUMP.md

 - [x] SOMETIMES POSE REPAIR IS FUCKING ME OVER, SHOULD NOT HAPPEN WHEN THERE IS TROUBLE?
 - [x] Idea: If we are coming up with nothing, Then lower OWLv2 Thresholds!
 - [ ] Idea: Merge Pose Cheater with LUMP? --> Circular Import?
+	- --> No, LUMP is already 1k lines
 - [x] Re-rank shots and loop until all req'd objects are found
 - [x] Need a shortcut for obscured objects
 - [ ] Take shots one at a time